-Dr. Higgins was selected as a community hero and bestowed the privilege of being an Olympic flame torchbearer.
+In 1996, Dr. Higgins was selected as a community hero and bestowed the privilege of being an Olympic flame torchbearer.
 She has served as the official team doctor for the 1996 Somali Olympic team and the 1993-94 U.S./Ukrainian team for the Whitbread Round the World Race.
-She has had the privilege and honor of advising the U.S. Surgeon General on physical fitness and women’s health, and was founder and director of the Georgia chapter of the President’s Council on Physical Fitness and Sports.
 She served as team doctor for eight years for the Atlanta Xplosion, a women’s professional football team.

 Dr. Higgins’ radio show has won the prestigious Gracie Award for Outstanding Lifestyle programming, and was a finalist in the 2009 New York Radio Festival.
 She has been featured in All Access, Talkers Magazine, and Levine Breaking News.
 She is a member of the Alliance for Women in Media, formerly known as American Women in Radio and TV, and most recently has been a keynote speaker at the NYC event.
 Dr. Higgins was honored as one of only 20 broadcasters to participate in the 2013 and 2014 United Nations Radio Talk Day, interviewing global goodwill ambassadors such as actor Ed Norton, Stevie Wonder, the director of WHO, UN Women, and others.
-Her latest accomplishments include being selected as an executive producer for the upcoming New York City Cowboys film, as well as being selected as an expert for the Dr. Oz and Oprah website ShareCare.
-She also serves as Executive Director of MMUUSA, a global NGO originally based in Tanzania, Africa.
-Dr. Higgins’ most recent appointments are to Jupiter Medical Center, as a member of the Women’s Health Advisory Council, and as a board member of Veterans Resource Services.
+Selected as an Executive Producer for the film New York City Cowboys, she then went on to serve as an expert for the Dr. Oz and Oprah website ShareCare.
+With a heart for philanthropy, Dr. Higgins was the Executive Director of MMUUSA, a global NGO originally based in Tanzania, Africa, later donating her time to Jupiter Medical Center as a member of the Women’s Health Advisory Council, as well as a board member of Veterans Resource Services.